This page is a collection of important planning and research material concerning the Gippsland Lakes.

 Mercury in the Gippsland Lakes 2012 findings by Gippsland Environment Group

-Gippsland Lakes a Putrid Mess Bairnsdale Advertiser article May 2022
+Gippsland Lakes a Putrid Mess Article about Ross Scott in Bairnsdale Advertiser article May 2022

 EPA Report on Gippsland Lakes 2013